-The RPP states that the plan is developed and agreed after internal consultations with certain stakeholders via teleconferences, and that further consultations will be held with a number of stakeholders detailed in the RPP.
-However, the Croatian RPP does not describe the consultations with all the stakeholders required by the Regulation nor the results of such consultations.
+The RPP submitted by MoE states that the draft RPP was consulted with the relevant electricity market participants and regulatory authority.
+However, the Slovakian RPP does not describe the consultations with all the stakeholders required by the Regulation, like industrial and non-industrial electricity customers, nor the results of such consultations.